About Tuition CAP and Freeze

-*Please note that Tuition Caps / Freezes do not cover additional costs associated with your child's education, including but not limited to: building fund fees, home and school association fees, lunch programs, parent association fees, security funds, registration and processing fees.
+*Please note that a Tuition CAP / Freeze do not cover additional costs associated with your child's education, including but not limited to: building fund fees, home and school association fees, lunch programs, parent association fees, security funds, registration and processing fees.

 How long does it last?